“Mirror, mirror, am I an entrepreneur?” - Every would-be entrepreneur asks this question, even if not always aloud.

 Your Financial Situation

 Your total and utter commitment to your new business is needed before you start, otherwise there is no point going ahead.
-Use the questions in the Self-assessment Exercises (see Resources section below) to assess your commitment.
 Get at least two other people to give their opinions on your level of commitment too.
 You might not like their answers but they will help you to see yourself as others see you – and perhaps as you really are.

 Involve Your Business Partner(s)